rh-fran6/dc2deployment/README.md

 # DeploymentConfig to Deployment Converter

 This repository contains a Python script that converts `DeploymentConfig` manifests from OpenShift to `Deployment` manifests for Kubernetes.
-The script searches for manifests in a directory called `deployment_config`, converts them, and saves the converted files in a directory called `deployment`.
-It also maintains copies of the original files in a `conversion_items` directory.
+The script searches for manifests in a directory called `sourceDirectory`, converts them, and saves the converted files in a directory called `outputDirectory`.
+It also maintains copies of the original files in a `workingDirectory` directory.
+It also modifies YAML files by removing single quotes from Helm template expressions and replacing environment variables.

 ## Prerequisites